eav304/airbnb-mongodb-analysis/instructions.md

 1. show exactly two documents from the `listings` collection in any order
 1. show exactly 10 documents in any order, but "prettyprint" in easier to read format, using the `pretty()` function.
-1. choose two `host_names` who are superhosts (available in the `host_is_superhost` field), and show all of the listings offered by either of the two hosts
+1. choose two hosts (by reffering to their `host_id` values) who are superhosts (available in the `host_is_superhost` field), and show all of the listings offered by both of the two hosts
    - only show the `name`, `price`, `neighbourhood`, `host_name`, and `host_is_superhost` for each result
 1. find all the unique `host_name` values (see [the docs](https://docs.mongodb.com/manual/reference/method/db.collection.distinct/))
 1. find all of the places that have more than 2 `beds` in a neighborhood of your choice (referred to as `neighbourhood_group_cleansed` in the data file), ordered by `review_scores_rating` descending